20 Napoleon Quotes From Animal Farm With Page Numbers

-George Orwell’s novel, Animal Farm, is a timeless political satire of the Soviet Union.
-In the book, Napoleon, the leader of the animals on the farm, is a representation of Joseph Stalin.
+In Animal Farm, Napoleon is the leader of the animals on the farm, representing Joseph Stalin.

-Orwell does an excellent job criticizing Stalin and his regime by using Napoleon quotes throughout the novel.
-Here are some of my favorite Napoleon quotes from Animal Farm:
+Orwell does an excellent job criticizing Stalin and his regime with Napoleon’s quotes throughout the novel.

 Animal Farm Quotes With Page Numbers